 I have recently( 2019 ) been talking to Anne and Pamela Watson about their memories of their early life in Netherthong, their mother Louie, and other members of their family tree.
 On their mother’s side they are connected to both the Charlesworth and Roebuck names, which feature prominently throughout the history of the village.
-Anne was born in Dalton on 23 May 1939, and lived in a new house her parents bought there.
+Anne was born in Dalton and lived in a new house her parents bought there.
 On September 3 1939, the Second World War was declared and her father, Ernest Watson ( Rex) was called up .
 He was worried about his wife and first daughter, as they lived near the ICI works in Huddersfield which might become a target for the German bombers.
-So, when he joined the Royal Engineers as a driver, Louie took baby Anne and moved back home to live with her mother Emma and her Auntie Polly at Cliffe View, 90 Thong Lane,a semi-detached stone house in Netherthong, until his return.
-Pamela Fay was born in the house on 1st.
-January 1943 and baptised in the Parish Church.
-Another sister, Netta was born in 1944 and twins, Peter and Janet, were born in 1948.
-Their grandmother was Rachel Roebuck b.
+So, when he joined the Royal Engineers as a driver, Louie took baby Anne and moved back home to live with her mother Emma and her Auntie Polly at Cliffe View, 90 Thong Lane, a semi-detached stone house in Netherthong, until his return.
+Pamela Fay was born in the house and baptised in the Parish Church.
+There was another sister, Netta , and twins, Peter and Jane Their grandmother was Rachel Roebuck b.
 23.8.1851, died 17.12.1931.

 Both Anne and Pamela attended the National School and can be seen in several of the photographs of school events ( see chapter on schooling).
 Anne’s school report, both sides, for 1948 is shown below.
 They also attended Sunday School at the Parish Church and Pamela can remember singing in the choir.
 Talking to the sisters helped to bring up some interesting memories, Anne said that there was a small stone house on the left hand side of Miry Lane, just past the Vicarage but before the lane to Holmroyd, and a ” character” called Mary lived there with lots of cats.
 At Christmas she would come out wearing a long white dress and walked to the Clothiers where she used to sing.
 Anne remembers that her mother played the viola and was part of a music ensemble that played classical music in the school once a week – the leader was a Sally Brook, who lived in St.Annes Square.
 In my chapter on Music , there are some references to a Netherthong Evening Institute and in, April 1947, it had 76 students and Miss Sally Brook taught instrumental music.
 This is obviously the group that Louie belonged to.